whwu95/ImageNet21K/README.md

 ### (1) Pretrained Models
 In this [link](MODEL_ZOO.md) you can download  weights for various models, pretrained on ImageNet-21K-P dataset.

-We highly recommend to start working with ImageNet-21K by testing these weights against standard ImageNet1K training, and compare results on your own relevant downstream tasks.
+We highly recommend to start working with ImageNet-21K by testing these weights against your current pretraining, and compare results on relevant downstream tasks.
-After you will see a significant improvement (and you will), you can move to pretraining new models on your own.
+After you will see a significant improvement (and you will), you should proceed to pretraining new models.

 ### (2) Obtaining and Processing the Dataset
-See instructions about obtaining and processing the dataset in [here](./dataset_processing/Dataset_processing.md)
+See instructions for obtaining and processing the dataset in [here](./dataset_processing/Dataset_processing.md).

 ### (3) Training Code